QUICK SUMMARY

 Benefits of Sweet Potatoes

-Sweet potatoes are a delicious, cost-effective root vegetable.
-They’re delicious when served sweet or savory style.
-Here are some reasons to add this vegetable to your grocery list.
+Here are some reasons to add sweet potatoes to your grocery list.

 Healthy Source of Carbohydrates

-In a world where diets eliminate food groups, allow us to be a sane voice and tell you that carbs AND fats are essential for a thriving body.
-Does this mean you should eat that bag of greasy potato chips?
-No!
-But you should include plenty of healthy carbohydrates on your plate.
+In a world where diets constantly eliminate food groups, allow us to be a sane voice and tell you this: carbohydrates and fats are both essential for a thriving body.

-The same unique antioxidants can also slow cancer growth.
-(1) If you want another tasty sweet potato recipe, try our Baked Sweet Potato Falafel.
+If you want another tasty sweet potato recipe, try our Baked Sweet Potato Falafel.

 Rich in Beta-Carotene